Dependence Logics in Temporal Settings: Proof for Theorem

 Using the fact that $last(h)\vDash D_X y$ and repeatedly using Observations 5 and 6, we can show that the last state of every history in the first $X$-chain above satisfies $\bigcirc^i D_Xy$, where $i$ is the number of previous $G$-steps in the chain.
 Stated more formally: for every number of the form $m_i+q<m_{i+1}$, we have

-Similarly using the fact that $last(h')\vDash D_X y$ (which follows from $last(h)\vDash D_X y$ plus the fact that $h\sim_X h'$, together with Claim 4 and condition C4 on Definition \ref{def-generalrelationalmodel}) and then employing Observations 5 and 6, we can prove the analogue fact for the second $X$-chain above: for every number of the form $m'_i+q'<m'_{i+1}$, we have Using the above facts and Observation 7, we have the following:
+Similarly using the fact that $last(h')\vDash D_X y$ (which follows from $last(h)\vDash D_X y$ plus the fact that $h\sim_X h'$, together with Claim 4 and condition C3 on Definition \ref{def-generalrelationalmodel}) and then employing Observations 5 and 6, we can prove the analogous fact for the second $X$-chain above: for every number of the form $m'_i+q'<m'_{i+1}$, Using the above facts and Observation 7, we have the following:

 and